-If you work in marketing, then you may have come across market research as a key activity in marketing planning.
+If you work in marketing, you will likely be in charge of branding, web design, and social media, but possibly also market research as a key activity in marketing planning.
 But what exactly is it, and why do businesses of all sizes need to spend time investing in this activity?

 What is market research?

 Firstly, let’s look at the fundamentals in answering the question ‘what is market research?’
 The term describes the systematic collection of data about areas in which businesses are interested, typically:

 - Competitors operating within their industry